 The BCS Open Source Specialist Group aims to:

-- Educate and inform members and wider audience of Open Source and its implications
+- Educate and inform members and the wider audience of Open Source and its implications

 - Provide a reliable, honest and independent view of Open Source